cp3402-students/project-team-01/deployment.md

 We used our Github repositiory for our verison control for our css and php code and used "Visual Studio Code" to allow us to make changes to the css and php files and push the commited updates to Github.
 We set up the Github repository link in our local development theme folder on each of our computers so that we could see any of the changes in our local site instantly

 ## Project Management
+We outlined and planned our project on "Trello" and assigned tasks to different group members through the Trello workspace.
+This was used as our main hub for group meetings and standup meetings to evaluate what had been done and tasks that still needed to be completed.
+We then used our staging site through screen sharing on "Discord"to visually see what had been

 ## Testing
 We used our local development as our main source of testing for both content layout and css style editing.